Truck Driver Employment – A USA Listing

 Cedar Rapids, IA $39,550

-Top paying metropolitan areas for truck drivers:
+Top paying metropolitan areas:

 Taunton-Norton-Raynham, MA NECTA Division $47,850